SS America (1914): Operational history

-After completion America was put on the Norway-USA route connecting the East Coast ports of Boston and Philadelphia with Bergen and Kristiania.
+After completion, America was put on the Norway-USA route connecting the East Coast ports of Boston and Philadelphia with Bergen and Kristiania.

-The vessel loaded up cargo, which included among other things granite, at Stavanger and then Bergen and departed for her maiden voyage on November 3, 1914 for Havana via Boston and other ports.
-The ship arrived at Boston on November 21 and departed the next day for Philadelphia where she arrived two days later.
-From Philadelphia America continued on her journey, called at Newport News on November 28 before proceeding to Havana the next day.
-America arrived in Havana on December 4, unloaded her cargo and departed Cuba on December 11 for Galveston which she reached two days later.
+The vessel loaded up cargo, which included, among other things, granite, at Stavanger and then Bergen and departed for her maiden voyage on November 3, 1914, for Havana via Boston and other ports.
+The ship arrived at Boston on November 21 and departed the next day for Philadelphia, where she arrived two days later.
+From Philadelphia, America continued on her journey, calling at Newport News on November 28 before proceeding to Havana the next day.
+America arrived in Havana on December 4, unloaded her cargo, and departed Cuba on December 11 for Galveston, which she reached two days later.
 After taking on cargo, the ship departed for Kristiania via Gulf ports and Newport News and arrived at her destination on January 29, 1915.

 America departed for her next and final voyage from Kristiania to Boston on February 25, 1915.
 She carried about 7,000 bales of cellulose, 1,400 bales of tree pulp, 1,800 boxes of canned goods and was not fully loaded.
-The ship arrived at Boston on March 13, and after unloading left Boston on March 19 for Philadelphia, arriving there three days later.
+The ship arrived at Boston on March 13, and after unloading, left Boston on March 19 for Philadelphia, arriving there three days later.